adarshvpai/adarshvpai_recruitment23phase2/Bandit_OvertheWire.md

 10. Used the command 'git branch' th find the branch.

-11. Used the command 'git branch -a' to find whart all branches are there.
+11. Used the command 'git branch -a' to find what all branches are there.

 12. Used the command 'git checkout dev' to change the branch to 'dev'.